San Diego Airbnb Permit Guide (2026): How to Get Your STRO License Without Costly Mistakes

 San Diego’s Airbnb permit system is manageable — but only if you understand it fully.
 In 2026, compliance is no longer optional, and mistakes can permanently damage your ability to operate a short-term rental.

-West Coast Homestays, led by Chase Gillmore, helps owners secure permits, remain compliant, and maximize revenue without stress — turning complex regulations into a competitive advantage.
+West Coast Homestays helps owners secure permits, remain compliant, and maximize revenue without stress — turning complex regulations into a competitive advantage.

 Comments